-As of March 2013 regular Board Meetings will be the 2nd Wednesday of each month.
+Effective January 2014 Board meetings will be at 9 AM the 4th Wednesday of each month with a couple of exceptions due to Holidays.
 Currently scheduled meetings and related documents are listed on the Documents page.

-On December 6, 2012 the Washington State Parks Commission voted to accept the State Parks Staff Agenda item instructing State Parks Staff to proceed with negotiating a Management Agreement with the PDA regarding operating the campus portion of Fort Worden.
+On August 8, 2013: the Washington State Parks Commission voted to accept the Draft Master Lease with some conditions.
 Please see the Documents page for the latest schedule of meetings, and to download related documents.

 Washington’s state park system is undergoing a shift in its financing.

 Revenues from the $30 Discover Pass user fee program created by the Legislature in 2011 have fallen short of expectations, and the Washington State Parks and Recreation Commission now has no choice but to make fundamental changes in how it operates state parks, according to a press release.

 To help guide the agency during the next decade of transition, the state parks commission has crafted a transformation strategy, which is posted online at parks.wa.gov/beyond2013.

 Visit the Washington State Parks YouTube page to see videos about some of Washington's Parks and a Public Service Announcement from Governor Gregoire about supporting State Parks.

 Help support Washington State Parks, purchase a Discover Pass.
 Passes are available at the Fort Worden Park Office, the Coast Artillery Museum at Fort Worden, the Marine Science Center at Fort Worden and some other Fort Worden Partners for $30 without any additional charges.

 at Fort Worden State Park

 "New ideas require old buildings."